Have a Plan

 It’s essential that you have a digital thermometer/hygrometer combination device that allows you to monitor your relative humidity and temperature throughout the day.

 Growing cannabis indoors means you will supply all the nutrition, water, medium for growth, light, and even CO2.
-However, let’s start with the two most important factors when growing indoors: lighting, ventilation, and odor management.
+However, let’s start with the three most important factors when growing indoors: lighting, ventilation, and odor management.

 Lighting is one of the most important aspects when growing cannabis indoors.
 Aside from nutrition and water, light is converted by plants into usable energy.
 Photosynthesis is the necessary process that the vast majority of plants use to live.